An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

 Consequently, a term of type $d\from\epsilon\to \epsilon$, which is sometimes called a \emph{scalar}, or a \emph{closed} term, by analogy with the corresponding algebraic notion of terms containing no free variables, has no boundary at all; it is thus depicted as just a box, with no wires:

-\paragraph{String Diagrams.} Terms are not quite the same as string diagrams.
+\paragraph{From Terms to String Diagrams} Terms are not quite the same as string diagrams.
 Indeed, as soon as we consider more elaborate terms, we realise that the above definition require us to decorate pictures with extra notation, in order to keep track of the order in which we have applied the different forms of composition.
-For instance, we may construct the following term from the signature in Example~\ref{ex:signatures}:
+For instance, we may construct the following term from the signature in Example~\ref{ex:stack-signature}:

-We obtain string diagrams by quotienting terms so that there is no need for dotted boxes.
+It denotes a very simple protocol, which pops two values of the stack, deletes the second one and increments the first by one, before pushing it back onto the stack.
+We have only kept outer object labels for readability.
+Its full derivation tree is given in Figure~\ref{fig:stack-derivation-tree}.
+Notice that a bracketing by dotted frames fully specifies the corresponding derivation tree. \begin{landscape}

+\end{landscape} This example makes apparent that $\Sigma$-terms come with lots of extra information on how the graphical representation has been put together: the dotted boxes keep track of the order in which sequential and parallel composition have been applied.
+The move to string diagrams allows us to \emph{abstract away} this information, and focus solely on how the term components are wired together.
 More formally, a string diagram on $\Sigma$ is defined as an equivalence class of $\Sigma$-terms, where the quotient is taken with respect to the reflexive, symmetric and transitive closure of the following equations (where object labels are omitted for readability, and $c, c_i$, $d_i$ range over $\Sigma$-terms of the appropriate arity/coarity):